Ideas for bar and restaurant events in 2018

 - Open Mic: Have an open mic night where the audience gets to vote on a winner who gets a prize (like a gift card for your business).
 While it’s still a great idea to book a live band, this isn’t always an option for some businesses.

 - Stoplight Party: At a stoplight party, guests wear the color of a traffic signal to tell others what their relationship status is.
 Green means they’re single, red means they’re in a relationship, and yellow means “it’s complicated.”
+Let the shenanigans ensue!

 - Speed Networking Happy Hour: The idea here is that everyone has a short time to sit and talk with one other person to get to know them at lightning speed.
 It’s a great way to have people break the ice without being stuck for too long in a conversation that’s not up their alley.

-- Old School Hip Hop: Blast some old school hip hop and encourage people to dress up in their best 90’s attire, this is guaranteed to be a good time.
+- Old School Hip-Hop: Blast some old school hip-hop and encourage people to dress up in their best 90’s attire.
+This is guaranteed to be a good time!
 You can apply the same concept to a classic rock or disco night too depending on what your style is.

 - Offbeat Holidays: Ever heard of National Cheese Lover’s Day or Singles Awareness Day?
 Most people haven’t, and that’s what makes celebrating offbeat holidays such a good time.